Middle East blind mole-rat: Distribution and habitat

-N. ehrenbergi is found in Egypt, Iraq, Turkey and the Levant (Israel, Syria, Palestine, Jordan and Lebanon).
+N. ehrenbergi is found in Libya, Egypt, Iraq, Turkey and the Levant (Israel, Syria, Palestine, Jordan and Lebanon).
 The natural habitat of the mole is Mediterranean-type shrubbish vegetation, and it is threatened by habitat loss.

 Use in research

 According to Israeli researchers at Haifa University, the Middle East blind mole-rat is an important lab animal for researching cancer due to its apparent resistance to the disease.
 In a 2013 study, data on N. ehrenbergi resistance to cancer was documented: